This post may contain affiliate links. Please read my affiliate policy.

 More Veggie Fruit Smoothies You’ll Love

 Loving this fresh, vibrant veggie fruit smoothie?
-Here are some more smoothie recipes to keep your mornings bright and energetic:
+Here are some more green smoothies to keep your mornings bright and energetic:

 • Green pear smoothie blends juicy pear with leafy greens for a naturally sweet, refreshing drink.